wmorgan/dcos-docs/1.8/administration/overlay-networks/index.md

 menu_order: 11.5
 ---

 The DC/OS overlay network feature is an out-of-the-box virtual networking solution that provides an ip-per-container for Mesos and Docker containers alike.
-The DC/OS overlay network uses CNI (Container Network Interface) for the MesosContainerizer and Docker libnetwork for the DockerContainerizer.
+The DC/OS overlay network uses CNI (Container Network Interface) for the Mesos Containerizer and Docker libnetwork for the Docker Containerizer.

-DC/OS overlay networks allow containers launched through the Mesos Containerizer or Docker Containerizer to co-exist on the same IP network, allocating each container their own unique IP address.
+DC/OS overlay networks allow containers launched through the Mesos Containerizer or Docker Containerizer to co-exist on the same IP network, allocating each container its own unique IP address.
 DC/OS overlay networks offer the following advantages:

 * Both Mesos and Docker containers can communicate from within a single node and between nodes on a cluster.
 * Services can be created such that their traffic is isolated from other traffic coming from any other overlay network or host in the cluster.